chanavigail/orbital-2022/README.md

 <img src = https://user-images.githubusercontent.com/99885253/171017249-416b4936-a7af-4ab9-a905-160430a1a547.png width = "500">
 Press the restart runtime button.<br/>
 3. Run all the remaining cells.<br/>
-4. Open this link: http://t.me/DineTogether_bot to use the bot.
+4. Open this link: http://t.me/DineTogether_bot to use the bot.<br/>

 The telebot is currently not finished.
 We will be linking the bot to the database such that the bot is able to update the number of seats/tables available for people to conveniently check.